jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 ![Scale-Location](../img/residplot3.png)

 *This* particular plot (with the housing data) is a tricky one to debug.
 The more horizontal the red line is, the more likely the data is homoscedastic.
 While a typical heteroscedastic plot has a sideways "V" shape, our graph has higher values on the left and on the right versus in the middle.
 This might be caused by not capturing the non-linearities in the model (see Residuals vs Fitted plot) and merits further investigation or model tweaking.
-The two most common methods of "fixing" heteroscedasticity is using a weighted least squares approach, or using a heteroscedastic corrected covariance matrix (hccm).
+The two most common methods of "fixing" heteroscedasticity is using a weighted least squares approach, or using a heteroscedastic-corrected covariance matrix (hccm).
 Both of these methods are beyond the scope of this post.

 # Residuals vs Leverage

 Leverage points are nasty buggers.
-Unlike outliers, which have a high $$ y $$ value, leverage points have extreme $$ x $$ values.
+Unlike outliers, which have an unusually large $$ y $$ value, leverage points have extreme $$ x $$ values.
 This may not seem so bad at face value, but it can have damaging effects on the model because the $$ \beta $$ coefficients can be very sensitive to leverage points.
 The purpose of the Residuals vs Leverage plot is to identify these problematic observations.

 ## Code
 ```python